-Students who withdraw from the College must follow the Withdrawal procedures found on page 30.
-The date of notification appearing on the completed withdrawal form is the date used for adjusting charges (excluding residence costs).
-In addition, students who receive financial aid are subject to a separate Financial Aid Withdrawal Policy detailed on page 262.
+Students who withdraw from Lewis & Clark must follow the Withdrawal procedures found on pages 32-33.
+The date of notification appearing on the completed Withdrawal form is the date used for adjusting charges (excluding residence costs).
+In addition, students who receive financial aid are subject to a separate Financial Aid Withdrawal Policy detailed on page 266.

-Tuition and fees, including the ASLC Student Body Fee, are prorated on a per-day basis, based on the academic calendar, up to the 60-percent point in the semester.
-After the 60-percent point in the term, the charges for tuition and fees are not adjusted.
+Tuition and the ASLC Student Body Fee are prorated on a per-day basis, based on the academic calendar, up to the 60-percent point in the semester.
+After the 60-percent point in the term, the charges for tuition and the ASLC Student Body Fee are not adjusted.